pearldianne/syllabus/README.md

 * Perform [Mkyong's TestNG's tutorial](http://www.mkyong.com/tutorials/testng-tutorials/)
     * Do the first 3 tutorials at least
 * Add test to [student_gpa_java](https://github.com/COE11-USTP-CEA/student_gpa_java) repo.
-    * Student repos are cloned and test are executed.
+    * This work is scored on a 0-10 scale.
-    * This work is scored.
+    * Score is based on results of test and timeliness of submission.

 ## Pairing Tips